ParallelTable

 Details and Options

-- ParallelTable is a parallel version of Table which automatically distributes different evaluations of expr among different kernels and processors.
+- ParallelTable is a parallel version of Table that automatically distributes different evaluations of expr among different kernels and processors.

 - ParallelTable will give the same results as Table, except for side effects during the computation.